 Site-specific marker highlights a geological process in action: a tree’s ability to hold a mountain in place.
 This piece is one of six light-touch landscape installations and a path and wayfinding system that links points of ecological interest on the 30-acre property.

-Quarter-scale mock-up of timber hibernaculum installation.
+Timber hibernaculum installation: spray paint and wood pile (re-stacked after collapse).
 Painted target draws attention to an otherwise unremarkable woodland sight, a stack of wood.
 Wood pile is actually intentionally designed as insect habitat: three inch holes drilled into reverse sides of logs provide hibernaculum opportunity for solitary bees, ladybirds, and lacewings to use this structure to lay eggs in or shelter in over winter.

 I participated in the Boston Fun-A-Day 2014 project by developing 31 one-page landscape installation proposals during the month of January, 2014.
 The work is a freewheeling exploration of the New England landscape and our cultural love affair with the region's “great outdoors."